Adityanagraj/face-recognition/README.md

 ![photo](adi/pic.png)<br>
 In this model used Transfer Learning and used Vgg model in the detection of face<br>
-Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task... data ratio is 70:30
+Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task...<br>
+data ratio is 70:30